From cancer screenings and sexual health to maternity care and more, we explain all you need to know about women’s healthcare in Switzerland.

 Fortunately, all women can access a wide array of healthcare options across Switzerland.
 For example, they can seek treatment at the country’s 291 hospitals or receive care at home, which more than 200,000 women did in 2019.
 In addition, 6.2% of doctors in Switzerland specialize in gynecology and obstetrics, meaning that there are a good number of doctors focusing on women’s health throughout the country.

-Insurance for Switzerland women’s healthcare
+Insurance for women’s healthcare in Switzerland

 Switzerland doesn’t have a traditional healthcare system that is funded by taxpayer dollars.
 Instead, residents contribute to Swiss health insurance schemes, which are run by the cantons, to fund their “public” healthcare system.
 However, this system doesn’t cover doctor’s visits and treatments extensively.
 As such, most Swiss residents have to take out private health insurance.
 In fact, most Swiss schools require this for admission, and many employers provide healthcare.